Ali15700/Code-in-Golang/README.md

 👉 A map is an unordered and changeable collection that does not allow duplicates.

 👉 Maps hold references to an underlying hash table.
+# Web Dev in Go

+I've heard Go has excellent built-in support for web dev.

+#### lets explore together 😎

+## Basic Https

+👉 Registers the handler function for the given pattern in the DefaultServeMux.

+👉 ListenAndServe listens on the TCP network address addr and then calls Serve with handler to handle requests on incoming connections

+👉 ServeMux is an HTTP request multiplexer.
+It matches the URL of each incoming request against a list of registered patterns and calls the handler for the pattern that most closely matches the URL.

+👉 Handler function that responds to client http requests
+## Template Parsing

+👉 template ParseFiles(Filename) will used to add Path of the file.

+### Inserting Data

+👉 {{.}}	Renders the root element

+👉 {{.Attribute}}	Renders the Attribute of struct that you send in ExecuteTemplate function.

+## Range
+👉 {{range .List}} {{.}} {{end}}	Loops over all “List” field and renders each using {{.}}

+#### Range with Indexing
+👉 {{range $index, $element := .}}

+👉 First Argument always be index and next Argument will be Value/element.

+## Template Nesting

+👉 In Nested Template you will define a template into another template.

+👉 For further clarification you can see code on nested template.

+## Gin

+👉 Gin is a web framework written in Go (Golang

+👉 Gin allows you to build web applications and microservices in Go.
+It contains a set of commonly used functionalities (e.g., routing, middleware support, rendering, etc.)
 ## Deployment

 To run these projects
+#### Basic codes
 ```bash
   go run findAge.go
 ```